 You may, for example, be able to redecorate, but it’s likely the landlord is responsible for specific repairs.
 For example, keeping the supply of water, gas, electricity, and hot water in good working order.

-Are you expected to clean the oven or a regular basis, for example, or prevent any damp from occurring?
-You need to ensure that rules are fair and won’t make life difficult for you living there.
+But make sure the rules are fair and won’t make life difficult for you living there.

-You should find details of the required deposit amount, and how this will be protected during your tenancy.
+All ASTs should carry details of the required deposit amount, and how this will be protected during your tenancy.